Norbaeocystin/openbook-v2-trades/README.md

 Fetching trades data for openbook v2 using websocket.
 This is just proof of concept.
 Use on your own risk!.
 Websocket can be and will be instable

+##### If you want to publish filled trades to zeromq and process afterwards use branch zeromq

 #### to run
 ```
 cargo run --bin openbookv2-printer -- --rpc-url <YourRPC> --market <Pubkey of market which you want to listen, default SOL-USDC>